scroll-tech/scroll/contracts/docs/apis/L1ERC1155Gateway.md

 > L1ERC1155Gateway

-The `L1ERC1155Gateway` is used to deposit ERC1155 compatible NFT on layer 1 and finalize withdraw the NFTs from layer 2.
+The `L1ERC1155Gateway` facilitates the deposit of ERC1155 compatible NFTs onto Layer 1 and handles the finalization of withdrawals from Layer 2.

-*The deposited NFTs are held in this gateway.
-On finalizing withdraw, the corresponding NFT will be transfer to the recipient directly.
-This will be changed if we have more specific scenarios.*
+*Deposited NFTs are stored within this gateway.
+Upon finalizing a withdrawal, the corresponding NFT is transferred directly to the recipient.
+It's important to note that this process may vary based on specific scenarios.*

 ## Methods